dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

 z : Maybe Int = nothing [Int];
 ~~~

-There is a {== binary nothing coalesce ==}{>> I don't understand this combination of words.
-Can you simplify your explanation a bit? <<}operator (similar to the null coalesce
+There is a binary operator which we call "nothing coalesce" (similar to the
-operator in C#), which allows in one expression to check whether the left
+"null coalesce" operator in C#).
+It allows in one expression to check whether
-operand is `nothing` and if it is, the value of the right operand is returned,
+the left operand is `nothing` and if it is, the value of the right operand is
-otherwise the value under `just` in the left operand itself is returned:
+returned, otherwise the value under `just` in the left operand itself is
+returned:

 ~~~
 nothing [Int] ??
-0
+0  # Evaluates to 0
 ~~~

-{>> I'm not sure what the above example demonstrates.
-You need to explain the example.
-Supposedly, the result of the above expression is `just 0`. <<}

 As was mentioned above, variables of type `Maybe` can be left uninitialised.
-In this case they will get the value `nothing`.
-This makes sense only with
+In this case they will get the value `nothing` (which will be possible to
-`Mutable` and `Ref` variables, since for immutable variables there will be no
-chance to change the value later on:

-{>> Sure it makes sense to have an immutable variable contain the
-value `nothing`.
-It happens all the time in Haskell!
-You need to rephrase the above paragraph. <<}
+change later on, but only for `Mutable` and `Ref` variables):

 ~~~
 def assignmentsMaybe : Pure Unit